 How To Make This No-Churn Vanilla Ice Cream Recipe

-STEP TWO: In a separate medium bowl, combine the sweetened condensed milk, vanilla extract or scooped out vanilla bean paste, and pinch of salt.
+STEP TWO: In a separate medium bowl, combine the sweetened condensed milk, vanilla extract or scooped-out vanilla bean paste, and a pinch of salt.
 Set aside.

 STEP THREE: Remove the large bowl from the freezer and add the chilled heavy whipping cream.
 Use a hand mixer at high speed to beat together until stiff peaks form.

-The cream will go through several stages – bubble, slightly thickened, rippling, then puffy and airy.
+The cream will go through several stages – bubbly, slightly thickened, rippling, then puffy and airy.